VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 can loose a fair amount of mass through winds.

+Check what the default wind mass loss is.
-Check the documentation of `&controls` to see what the default wind mass loss is.
+You can find this in [the documentation](https://docs.mesastar.org/en/24.08.1/index.html) of `&controls` to see what the default wind mass loss is.
+You could also look through the default values in the MESA code inside `$MESA_DIR/star/defaults/`, though the website documentation is easier to navigate if you don't know the name of the relevant fields yet.

 <details>
 <summary>Show hint</summary>